schwingbat/punch-cli/README.md

 # Punch

 Punch is a cross-platform time tracker for your terminal.
 You just `punch in` when you start working and `punch out` when you stop.
-You can also `punch sync` to synchronize your data, so your work can follow you between computers and operating systems throughout the day.
-Punch is currently functional; I've been using it every day to track and invoice projects for the last few months.
-It has the odd issue here and there, but over all it's currently pretty solid.
+You can also `punch sync` to synchronize your data with Amazon S3 and other backends, so your work can follow you between computers and operating systems throughout the day.
+Punch is currently functional; I've been using it every day to track and invoice projects for the last year.
+It has the odd issue here and there, but over all it's pretty solid.

 Thanks to the stateless nature of Punch, nothing actually runs in the background while punched in.
 You can `punch in` on one computer and `punch out` on another as long as both computers are configured to sync with the same source.